nycki93/cookbook/src/index.md

 if this is your first time using a command line interface, try some of these commands now. use `nano myfile.txt` to open a text file, write some text to it, then save with ctrl-o, and exit with ctrl-x. use `ls` to look at that file, then use `cat myfile.txt` to have the computer read it back to you. pat yourself on the back, you're learning so much!

-soon we'll unplug the keyboard and monitor from this computer, making it a 'headless' server. before we can do that we need to run a few commands as administrator, or 'root'. we'll do this with a very powerful command called `sudo`. sudo stands for 'super user do', and it means 'do the next thing as an administrator'. you can use `sudo <whatever>` for a single command, or enter interactive mode with `sudo -i`. in interactive mode, *all* your commands will be admin commands, until you say `exit`.
+soon we'll unplug the keyboard and monitor from this computer, making it a 'headless' server. before we can do that we need to run a few commands as administrator, or 'root'. we'll do this with a very powerful command called `sudo`. sudo stands for 'super user do', and it means 'do the next thing as an administrator'. you can use `sudo <command>` for a single command, or enter interactive mode with `sudo -i`. in interactive mode, *all* your commands will be admin commands, until you say `exit`.

 :warning: **there is no undo button! if you say something with sudo, make sure you mean it!**